ncou/basic.loader/README.md

 Use
 =========

-Only one call to the class with true / false parameter.
+Only one call to the class for the 2 public methods.

 show modal